Pioneers Of Veganism

 Melanie Joy (1966-present)

-Melanie Joy, a leading personality in the vegan movement born in 1966, is known for her training as a psychologist and her ground-breaking research on “carnism.”
+Melanie Joy, born in 1966, is a leading personality in the vegan movement.
+She is known for her training as a psychologist and her groundbreaking research on “carnism.”

 Joy used the term “carnism” to characterize the covert religious philosophy that normalizes and justifies the use of animal products.